Section 2: Active and Engaged Teaching and Learning

 When thinking about using online discussion forums, the most important thing to think about is your learning objective for the discussion.
 What is your goal?
 What are your students supposed to learn and practice in the process of discussing this particular thing?
 How are they to integrate the course readings, resources, and other reliable sources?
 While there can be benefits from any sort of interpersonal interaction, graded class interactions should be focused on learning.
 As the instructor, you are the one to provide that focus and structure.

 It is important not only that you know what the purpose of the discussion is, but also that the students know as well.
-The Transparency in Teaching and Learning (TILT) format for assignment instructions from Module 1 is one way to easily provide students with the purpose, structure, and criteria for the discussion.
+The Transparency in Teaching and Learning (TILT) format for assignment instructions from Section 1 is one way to easily provide students with the purpose, structure, and criteria for the discussion.
 Being explicit about the purpose of the discussion and how it can help students learn can help gain student buy-in to the activity.

 Help students want to participate in discussions